Takehiko Bessho: Nankai

-In 1942, Besho joined the Nankai franchise, an Osaka-based team in the Japanese Baseball League (JBL).
+In 1942, Bessho joined the Nankai franchise, an Osaka-based team in the Japanese Baseball League (JBL).
 Bessho quickly established himself as a quality player, both as a pitcher and a hitter.
 In fact, he was so good at batting that the manager had him play in the field (either at first base or the outfield) when he didn't pitch.
 On May 26, 1943, Bessho pitched a no-hitter against the Yamato team.

 In December of that year, the Japanese army conscripted Bessho and sent him to Manchuria because of World War II.
 However, in 1944, Bessho moved to the officer's school in Matsudo, Chiba before the army finally moved him to the Kōchi Prefecture.
 After the war had ended, Bessho rejoined Nankai in 1946.

 In 1947 he won and completed 47 games, still a Nippon Pro Baseball record, of which he was proud for many years.
+For his efforts, Bessho became the inaugural winner of the Eiji Sawamura Award.
+He would win the award again in 1955.